-Property growth in Manchester means that there are a lot of great opportunities for investors of all stripes.
-But, as with all big cities, those opportunities will vary in nature depending on where in the city they are.
-South Manchester is a fantastic place to invest if your focus is on capital growth.
-If, however, your focus is on obtaining monthly cash flow then the South is not so good.
-Rental yield in the North, West and East can be a lot better.
+Property growth in Manchester means that there are a lot of great opportunities for property investors but these opportunities vary depending on where in the city you are.
+South Manchester is best for capital growth but for cash flow, the North, West and East can be a lot better.

 - Property Growth and Rental Yield